Other Roads

-The album reached #47 on the Billboard Top Pop album chart, while the lead single “Heart of Mine” was a big Adult Contemporary success, peaking at #3 on that chart.
-The single also reached #35 on the Billboard pop singles chart, making it his last hit on that chart to date.
-This single was produced by Stewart Levine (who also produced Joe Cocker and Jennifer Warnes' "Up Where We Belong" and Simply Red's two #1 hits, "Holding Back the Years" and "If You Don't Know Me by Now").
-Another adult contemporary radio hit from the album, "Cool Running" was co-written by producer Patrick Leonard.
+The album reached #47 on the Billboard Top Pop album chart, while the lead single “Heart of Mine” was a big success on the Adult Contemporary chart, peaking at #3.
+The said single also reached the Top 40 on the Billboard Hot 100 chart, peaking at #35, Scaggs' last appearance on that chart to date.

 Overview

 Artists such as Pamela Hutchinson of The Emotions, James Ingram, Phil Perry, David Paich, Jeff Porcaro and Steve Lukather of Toto, Siedah Garrett and Marcus Miller appeared on the album.

 Critical reception

 In their retrospective review, AllMusic praised both Scaggs's vocal performance and the unusual stylistic mix and tones of the songs.
 They concluded, "Scaggs tried hard to walk a line between the decade's obsession with more processed studio sounds that utilized electronic keyboards and drum machines up front, while relying more heavily on electric guitars and kit drums.
 He doesn't always succeed in keeping the balance, but the attempt sets him apart from most mainstream acts at that time."